Esri/storymap-journal/README.md

 ```

 ### Other customization
 Most of the look and feel customization can be done using the [user download](http://links.esri.com/storymaps/map_journal_template_zip) and including the css/html overrides directly into `index.html`.

-The application Javascript and CSS are minified, we don't recommand that you directely edit those files.
+As the application Javascript and CSS are minified, we don't recommand that you directely edit those files (`app-viewer-min.css`).
 In addition to beeing hard to edit, this will make application update complex for you.

 If you want to change the behavior of one functionality or want to add new one, follow the [developer guide](#developer-guide) below.

 The easiest way to find the id or path of a DOM element that you want to customize is to use your browser developer tool, read documentation for [Chrome](https://developers.google.com/chrome-developer-tools/), [Safari](https://developer.apple.com/library/safari/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/Introduction/Introduction.html), [Firefox](https://getfirebug.com/).